LukePappa/Ourism/text.md

 Any naturalistic justification for our universe must presuppose some element of what it seeks to explain.
 To avoid this circularity, it is necessary to posit a transcendent source of existence: God.
+Much as truth is seen by the intellect, God is apprehended by the heart.
+Moreover, He purifies the faculty, bringing one closer to Him.

 Existence itself comprises temporo-spatially situated brains ranging in complexity from individual particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally gaining it defies coincidence.
 To make sense of one's circumstances, one must invoke the MWI and posit that each brain subjectively perceives the world-branch in which it grows indefinitely in communion with God.

-Much as truth is seen by the intellect, God is apprehended by the heart.
-Moreover, it purifies the faculty, bringing one closer to Him.